 The Earth's natural satellite, orbits some 240,000 miles from us.
 Its airless surface is covered with impact craters of all sizes, formed by meteorite bombardment.
 The darker grey areas are called "Mare" (Latin for "sea") but are actually ancient lava flows which have now cooled.

-We have our Moon projector.
+We also have our Moon projector.
 This is located in the Country Park's Iron Age Hut.
 Come in, sit down and see our interactive talk on the Moon which is centred around a projector showing the surface of the Moon in amazing detail on a large screen.
 The images are live from a camera attached to a large telescope just outside.

 Other objects will be posted nearer the time.